linrm2010/CADEG/README.md

 # Requirement
 Install R (https://www.r-project.org) and R packages of VennDiagram, Biobase, limma, gplots.

-The example of install Biobase:
+The example of installation of 'Biobase' package:

 install.packages(“BiocManager”)